-In the DTCS 2004 Final Report, the Commission considered that where a service remains declared when there is effective competition in the provision of that service declaration can reduce efficient investment more broadly in the market.
+The Commission considers that where a service remains declared when there is effective competition in the provision of that service declaration can reduce efficient investment more broadly in the market.
 This is on the basis that it can maintain reliance on the main supplier in the market, thus reducing efficient investment by access seekers in utilising alternative suppliers or services and hence the ongoing investment in infrastructure by these alternative suppliers.
 This in turn can be deleterious to maintaining competition and in delivering service diversity to end users in the longer term.

-However, as the Commission noted in the past, where there is not effective competition to ensure the competitive supply of particular services, continued declaration should promote efficient investment in alternative infrastructure.
-For example, in relation CBD transmission services the Commission considers that allowing entrants guaranteed access to both inter-exchange and tail-end transmission allows the opportunity for a carrier/carriage service provider (CSP) to build a customer base.
+However, where there is not effective competition to ensure the competitive supply of particular services, continued declaration should promote efficient investment in alternative infrastructure.
+For example, in relation CBD transmission services the Commission considers that allowing entrants guaranteed access to both interexchange and tail-end transmission allows the opportunity for a carrier/carriage service provider (CSP) to build a customer base.
 At some point in the future, when that carrier/CSP has secured a customer or its retail customer base reaches a certain threshold, it may be encouraged to invest in its own infrastructure due to the greater certainty of a return on investment.
 The Commission is of the view that this process is valuable for helping to encourage more sustainable competition in the longer term, and therefore, is in the LTIE.

-The Commission considers that varying the declaration to reflect the exemptions that were granted for the determined markets, ensures that services that are not effectively competitive, or exhibit only nascent contestability, continue to be declared and remain available to access seekers.
+The Commission considers that varying the declaration to reflect the exemptions that were granted, ensures that services in markets that are not effectively competitive, or exhibit only nascent contestability, continue to be declared and remain available to access seekers.
 In markets that exhibit competition or contestability, exclusion of relevant routes from declaration, consistent with the Final Exemption Decision, would be consistent with the objective of promoting competition, and efficient investment will likely be stimulated.
 The Commission therefore considers that varying the declaration is in the LTIE and promotes both the efficient use of and efficient investment in infrastructure.

-9 The Commission's overall view
+8 The Commission's overall conclusion